engineyard/ey-docs/pages/customize-unicorn.md

 # Customize Unicorn

-## Introduction

-Unicorn does not employ **keep files** for its configuration file.
+Unicorn does not employ keep files for its configuration file.
 This page describes how to customize Unicorn without a keep file.

-By updating the file `/data/myapp/shared/config/env.custom` we can do the following:
+The process is:

-  - Create an alternate Unicorn configuration file.
+1. [Create an alternate Unicorn configuration file.][1]
-  - Start Unicorn with Bundler versus running the system Unicorn.
+2. [Start Unicorn with Bundler instead of running the system Unicorn.][2]

-## Unicorn env.custom file
+<h2 id="topic1">To create the customized Unicorn configuration file and restart Unicorn</h2>

-Update the following file, where myapp is the name of your application:
+1. Add this line to the file `/data/_myapp_/shared/config/env.custom` (where _myapp_ is the name of your application):

-    /data/myapp/shared/config/env.custom
+        UNICORN_CONF="/data/_myapp_/shared/config/custom_unicorn.rb"

-## Alternate configuration file
+    This specifies an alternate configuration file for Unicorn.

-To specify an alternate configuration file, do the following in the `env.custom` file:

-    UNICORN_CONF="/data/myapp/shared/config/custom_unicorn.rb"

-Then copy `/data/myapp/shared/config/unicorn.rb` to `/data/myapp/shared/config/custom_unicorn.rb` and customize it as you see fit.

-To restart a Unicorn run:
+2. Copy `/data/_myapp_/shared/config/unicorn.rb` to `/data/_myapp_/shared/config/custom_unicorn.rb`.

+3. Edit the `/data/_myapp_/shared/config/custom_unicorn.rb` with the customizations that you want.

+4. Restart Unicorn so that the customizations take effect:

         /engineyard/bin/app_myapp reload

-## Unicorn in bundler
+<h2 id="topic2"> To start Unicorn in Bundler</h2>

-Add the Unicorn gem to your `Gemfile`:
+1. Add the Unicorn gem to your Gemfile:

         gem 'unicorn'

-Run `bundle install` to add it to your `Gemfile.lock` for deployment.
-Check it all into your repo and you're ready to deploy.
+3. Run these commands to update your Gemfile.lock:

+        bundle install

+        git commit -a -m "Gemfile updated for Unicorn" git push origin

+[1]: #topic1        "topic1"
+[2]: #topic2        "topic2"